Dash-Industry-Forum/DASH-IF-IOP/70-Services.inc.md

 ## Selecting the media segment duration ## {#live-segmentduration}

 The [=media segment=] duration SHOULD be between 1 and 10 seconds.
-The duration influences the end-to-end latency but also the switching and random access granularity as in DASH-264/AVC each [=media segment=] starts with a stream access point which can also be used as a [[#seamless-switching-feature|switching point]].
+The duration influences the end-to-end latency but also the switching and random access granularity as in DASH-264/AVC each [=media segment=] starts with a stream access point which can also be used as a [[#seamless-switching|switching point]].
 The service provider should set the value taking into account at least the following:

 * The desired end-to-end latency.
 * The desired compression efficiency.